axiomatic-systems/BlueTune/README.txt

 You can find out more about the license in LICENSE.txt, about how to build the framework and sample code in BUILD.txt, and about the example applications and sample code in EXAMPLES.txt
-You can also read some of the API documentation produced from the source code comments using Doxygen.
+For information about the optional WMA plugin, refer to WMA.txt You can also read some of the API documentation produced from the source code comments using Doxygen.
 The doxygen output is available as a windows CHM file in BlueTune.chm, and a set of HTML pages zipped together